chrishah/docker-intro/part-1/docker-intro-philipp.md

 Inside our container we can do all kinds of things: Create files, install software download files from the internet etc. All of this works in a familiar ubuntu environment provided by Docker.

-!!! info
+***What happens in the container, stays in the container***

-	Changes you make in interactivte mode inside a container are restricted to the currently running container.
+> Changes you make in interactivte mode inside a container are restricted to the currently running container.
 Each docker run command will spawn a new container instance which only contains what is in the underlying Docker image.

 ## Managing containers and images